 Linked to this and Priority 1, we need to position the Borough to realise distinctive sector growth and innovation opportunities associated with its strategic location within the Kent Science and Innovation and Thames Estuary Production Corridors.
 Medical technology (and life sciences more generally) represents a key opportunity in this sense, by maximising economic impact from the Maidstone Innovation Centre currently being constructed at the site of the Kent Medical Campus.
+The Borough's burgeoning viticulture industry could also offer high value growth opportunities around agricultural technology.

-As part of the government's plans to 'build back better', we also want to consider emerging productivity opportunities presented by the green recovery agenda which also aligns strongly with the Council's corporate growth priorities around climate emergency and biodiversity.
-This could include developing local expertise in low carbon technology, and trialing this as we design and build our new garden communities at Lidsing and Heathlands.
-Maidstone Economic Development Strategy
+As part of the government's plans to 'build back better', we also want to consider emerging productivity opportunities presented by the green recovery agenda which also aligns strongly with the Council's corporate growth priorities around climate emergency and biodiversity and its recently published Biodiversity and Climate Change Action Plan.
+This could include developing local expertise in low carbon technology, and trialing this as we design and build new developments and communities.
+This has major implications for the skills our local residents and businesses will need in future to respond to the Net Zero agenda and underpin growth in the green economy, for instance with a key focus on scientific, engineering and technician skills.

-- Kent Medical Campus and Maidstone Innovation Centre: immediate opportunity to capture high value sector activity within the Borough and provide the innovation ecosystems to enable this activity to thrive - National Industrial Strategy and South East LIS: imperative to boost productivity and prosperity, with key LIS initiatives such as 'Communities for the Future' providing particular opportunities for Maidstone through the forthcoming development of new garden settlements in the Borough - Kent Science and Innovation Corridor: sub-regional growth initiative for Maidstone Borough to capitalise upon as it seeks to grow and expand innovation clusters locally - Government's Ten Point Plan for green economic recovery: opportunity for Maidstone to play an active role in the 'Green Industrial Revolution' with funding opportunities totalling c.£12 billion announced in Spending Review 2020 - Maidstone Local Plan Review: the emerging planning framework and spatial plan for the Borough seeks to allocate two new garden settlements at Lidsing and Heathlands, both of which offer opportunities to diversify our local economic base through innovative design, construction, and through curating high quality business clusters
+- Kent Medical Campus and Maidstone Innovation Centre: immediate opportunity to capture high value sector activity within the Borough and provide the innovation ecosystems to enable this activity to thrive - National Industrial Strategy and South East LIS: imperative to boost productivity and prosperity, with key LIS initiatives such as 'Communities for the Future' providing particular opportunities for Maidstone through the forthcoming development of new garden settlements in the Borough - Kent Science and Innovation Corridor: sub-regional growth initiative for Maidstone Borough to capitalise upon as it seeks to grow and expand innovation clusters locally - Government's Ten Point Plan for green economic recovery: opportunity for Maidstone to play an active role in the 'Green Industrial Revolution' with funding opportunities totaling c.£12 billion announced in Spending Review 2020 - Maidstone Local Plan Review: the emerging planning framework and spatial plan for the Borough seeks to allocate new garden settlements which could offer opportunities to diversify our local economic base through innovative design, construction, and through curating high quality business clusters

-- Provision of high quality 'innovation space' - Skills brokerage and training opportunities - Facilitating business networks and clusters - Provision of land for inward investment - Influencing the public sector to consolidate activity here in the Borough
+- Provision of high quality 'innovation space' - Skills brokerage and training opportunities - Facilitating business networks and clusters - Provision of land for inward investment